 MTSU Emergency Financial Assistance

 Through the support of our community, MTSU has a dedicated pool of funds available to help students with emergency needs that may impact their ability to continue their education.
-These grants are designed to provide funding to help address verified need associated with a student’s education; as such they may be used to help provide funds for housing, food, transportation, tuition/fees, books, etc.
+These grants are designed to provide funding to help address verified need associated with a student’s education; as such they may be used to help provide funds for housing, food, transportation, books, etc.

 These funds are awarded as grants and do not have to be repaid.
 Grants are available up to an amount of $350 and are available to undergraduate, graduate and international students.
 Students may be awarded the grant only once in a semester unless otherwise stated based on funding source.

 To be eligible, students must be in academic good standing, with a minimum of a 2.0 overall cumulative GPA at the time of the request.
 Student must be classified as degree seeking and be enrolled in at least six (6) credit hours.
 Students must also demonstrate satisfactory academic progress as determined by the MTSU Financial Aid office.
 Students currently on financial aid warning, probation or suspension are not eligible.
 Students receiving other forms of financial aid may not receive the grant if it will cause them to exceed their allowable Total Cost of Attendance calculation.
 A thank you note to the funding donor will also be required upon approval of grant.

 Students seeking support should visit or contact MTOne Stop for an application and to verify student eligibility and begin the disbursement process.
 MT One Stop is located on the 2nd floor of the Student Service and Admissions Center (SSAC) or you can contact by email at MTOneStop@mtsu.edu.